Good stacking is not "more peptides." It is adding the missing piece after the main compound has already defined the problem.

 Retatrutide / advanced GLP-1 use

-Start: low and slow retatrutide, especially for visceral-fat, liver-fat, plateau, or recomp phenotype.
+Anchor: low-and-slow retatrutide, especially for visceral-fat, liver-fat, plateau, or recomp phenotype.

 Full guide: Retatrutide Guide